Baby Elephant Cake Decorating and Baking Tutorial

 Paul discusses the cost of making the Baby Elephant Cake as well as what he would charge for the cake – useful tips for every professional cake designer.

-Paul introduces us to his gorgeous Baby Elephant Cake that is fantastic for a boy or girl’s celebration cake.
-We’re sure this will be a popular one amongst the kids – the baby elephant is quite irresistible!
+Paul introduces us to his gorgeous Baby Elephant cake decorating tutorial that is fantastic for a boy or girl’s celebration cake.
+We’re sure this will be a popular one amongst the kids -Baby Elephant cake decorating tutorial is quite irresistible!
 The cake can easily be adapted to suit any occasion with simple changes of sugarpaste colour and additional decorations.
 The design includes lots of brilliant techniques that can be used time and time again.
 This cake is aimed at intermediate level cake decorators and will take two half days to make, allowing for drying time.

 Paul Bradford